 Lay counseling sessions offered

-New clients are being accepted during October at the Lay Counseling Clinic.
+New clients are being accepted during January at the Lay Counseling Clinic.

 Ten free one-hour sessions with a trained and experienced male or female counselor will be provided.
 Appointments are available for individuals and couples.

 To begin sessions, call Elizabeth at 360-423-6380 or 360-577-1059.

 The counseling center is in the basement of Longview Community Church, 2323 Washington Way.